NVIDIA-AI-IOT/deepstream_python_apps/README.md

 * [deepstream-nvdsanalytics](apps/deepstream-nvdsanalytics) -- multistream pipeline with analytics plugin
 * [runtime_source_add_delete](apps/runtime_source_add_delete) -- add/delete source streams at runtime
 * [deepstream-imagedata-multistream-redaction](apps/deepstream-imagedata-multistream-redaction) -- multi-stream pipeline with face detection and redaction
-* [deepstream-rtsp-in-rtsp-out](apps/deepstream-rtsp-in-rtsp-out) -- multi-stream pipeline with RTSP input/output
+* <b>UPDATED</b> [deepstream-rtsp-in-rtsp-out](apps/deepstream-rtsp-in-rtsp-out) -- multi-stream pipeline with RTSP input/output -- now takes new command line argument "--rtsp-ts" for configuring the RTSP source to attach the timestamp rather than the streammux
 * [deepstream-preprocess-test](apps/deepstream-preprocess-test) -- multi-stream pipeline using nvdspreprocess plugin with custom ROIs
 * [deepstream-demux-multi-in-multi-out](apps/deepstream-demux-multi-in-multi-out) -- multi-stream pipeline using nvstreamdemux plugin to generated separate buffer outputs
 * [deepstream-imagedata-multistream-cupy](apps/deepstream-imagedata-multistream-cupy) -- access imagedata buffer from GPU in a multistream source as CuPy array - x86 only
-* <b>NEW</b> [deepstream-segmask](apps/deepstream-segmask) -- access and interpret segmentation mask information from NvOSD_MaskParams
+* [deepstream-segmask](apps/deepstream-segmask) -- access and interpret segmentation mask information from NvOSD_MaskParams
-* <b>NEW</b> [deepstream-custom-binding-test](apps/deepstream-custom-binding-test) -- demonstrate usage of NvDsUserMeta for attaching custom data structure - see also the [Custom User Meta Guide](bindings/CUSTOMUSERMETAGUIDE.md)
+* [deepstream-custom-binding-test](apps/deepstream-custom-binding-test) -- demonstrate usage of NvDsUserMeta for attaching custom data structure - see also the [Custom User Meta Guide](bindings/CUSTOMUSERMETAGUIDE.md)

 Detailed application information is provided in each application's subdirectory under [apps](apps).